Oliver1334/owner_schedule_FE/README.md

 - Prevent overlaps for same host (if required).
 - Recurrence + exceptions should not create infinite loops.

-### Performance
-- Stress-test fetching thousands of expanded events.
-- Paginate long-running series.
-- Concurrent create/delete requests.

 ### Security
 - Auth checks: only owners can edit/delete their events.
 - Invalid IDs → `404 Not Found`.
 - Confirm no SQL injection (ORM safety).

+### Frontend Error Handling
+- Error handling for forms to ensure correct data is entered to payloads.

 ---